mtlynch/mtlynch.io/content/retrospectives/2024/06/index.md

 The ideal for me would be if the buyer had to present me with an APA before I sign an exclusive LOI with them, but the buyer isn't going to want to invest the time or money unless I'm exclusive with them.

 What I'll try next time is to put a few terms I care about into the LOI.
-I'd want to include things like transition time and confidentiality, since I do a lot of public writing.
+I'd want to include things like:

+- Transition time
+- Restrictions on confidentiality

 ### Begin working with a lawyer earlier